SysKitTeam/docs-point/faq/migrate-lucene-to-cosmos.md

 ---
-description: This article describes how to migrate Lucene Audit Index into Cosmos using SysKit Point Index Migration Tool.
+description: This article describes how to migrate Lucene Audit Index into Cosmos using Syskit Point Index Migration Tool.
 ---

 # Migrate Audit Logs

-After you successfully finish **deployment of SysKit Point 20**, you can proceed with the migration of Audit logs collected with SysKit Point 19, stored in the Lucene Index, to Cosmos DB.
+After you successfully finish **deployment of Syskit Point 20**, you can proceed with the migration of Audit logs collected with Syskit Point 19, stored in the Lucene Index, to Cosmos DB.

 {% hint style="warning" %}
 **Please note!**
 Necessary steps before the migration:
-* Stop **SysKit Point Service** on the server where SysKit Point 19 is installed, and keep it that way during the whole process of migration
+* Stop **Syskit Point Service** on the server where Syskit Point 19 is installed, and keep it that way during the whole process of migration
-* Stop both **Web App Service** and **BE App Service** created during the SysKit Point deployment.
+* Stop both **Web App Service** and **BE App Service** created during the Syskit Point deployment.
 Open **Microsoft Azure > your Resource group > here you will find App services**.
 Open each of them and in the **ribbon bar** on the **Overview screen** click the **Stop** button.
 See the picture below.
 {% endhint %}

 ![Microsoft Azure - Resource group](../.gitbook/assets/migrate-lucene-to-cosmos_microsoft-azure-resource-group.png)